zwickl/garli/garli/trunk/README.txt

 Please let me know of any problems, concerns or feedback (garli.support@gmail.com)

- This is GARLI 2.0, the first "official" release including
-          partitioned models.
-It is a merging of official release 1.0 and beta version GARLI-PART 0.97 Briefly, it includes models for nucleotides, amino acids, codons, and morphology-like characters, any of which can be mixed together and applied to different subsets of data.
+GARLI version 2.1 is a minor update to version 2.0.
+Versions >= 2.0 include models for nucleotides, amino acids, odons, and morphology-like characters, any of which can be mixed together and applied to different subsets of data.

-Version 2.0 should replace earlier versions, and should be backwards compatible with all configuration files and datasets that were used with the previous versions.
+Version 2.X should replace earlier versions, and should be backwards compatible with all configuration files and datasets that were used with the previous versions.

-->See the manual or support website (http://www.nescent.org/wg/garli) for detailed information on using the program.
+->See the support website (http://www.nescent.org/wg/garli) for detailed information on using the program.
 For very basic usage see QuickStart.txt.

 ->Example datasets and template configuration files files can be found in the example folder

 ->For compilation help see the INSTALL file.
-Version 2.0 comes with an extremely easy build script, build_garli.sh, which should make compalation trivial on linux or OS X machines.
+Versions >= 2.0 comes with an extremely easy build script, build_garli.sh, which should make compalation trivial on linux or OS X machines.

-Please note that these new features are NOT documented in the pdf manual in the "doc" directory.
-The manual was accurate up through version 0.96, but I do not plan to maintain it, choosing instead to update the support wiki at http://www.nescent.org/wg/garli.
+***New in version 2.1***
+1. MUCH faster parsing of very long alignments.  e.g., alignments millions of nucleotides in length should be read thousands of times faster.
+2. Lower memory usage with very large alignments.
+3. Added ignorestopcodons entry to ignore stops rather than error out.
+4. Better translation to amino acid characters in codon-aminoacid models.
+Codons containing ambiguity are no longer discarded if all resolutions of the ambiguity translate to the same amino acid.
+5. Ability to read and use NEXUS wtsets to specify character counts.
+6. Many changes in BOINC mode.
+7. Fixes to minor/rare bugs.

 ***New in version 2.0***